Stars carry Clippers at Mavs again, 106-81 rout evens series

 - Oops!Something went wrong.Please try again later.

+DALLAS (AP) A little cat-and-mouse game between the coaches over the size of the lineups didn't amount to much, as entertaining as it was early for another boisterous crowd in Dallas.

-DALLAS (AP) — Kawhi Leonard and Paul George combined to carry Los Angeles on the road again, and the Clippers are back in control of their first-round series with Dallas.
+The big dogs of the Los Angeles Clippers were the difference on the road again, and their team is back in control of the first-round series.

-Leonard had 29 points and 10 rebounds, George scored 20 points and the Clippers manhandled the Mavericks in front of another big Dallas crowd, winning 106-81 in Game 4 on Sunday night to keep the road team perfect in a Western Conference series now tied 2-2.
+Kawhi Leonard had 29 points and 10 rebounds, Paul George scored 20 points and the Clippers manhandled the Mavericks, winning 106-81 in Game 4 on Sunday night to keep the road team perfect in a Western Conference series now tied 2-2.

 The Mavericks came home filled with hope of ending a 10-year run without a playoff series victory since the franchise won its first championship, knowing the number of fans was about to more than triple with loosened COVID-19 restrictions.